United Srpska

 United Srpska (Serbian: Уједињена Српска/Ujedinjena Srpska or US) is a political party based in Republika Srpska, Bosnia and Herzegovina.
-A Serbian nationalist party, United Srpska was formed in December 2015 following a split from the Serb Democratic Party.
+A Serb nationalist party, United Srpska was formed in December 2015 following a split from the Serb Democratic Party.

 History

 United Srpska president, Nenad Stevandić, formed the party after criticising the Serb Democratic Party for a perceived lack of sufficient nationalism, stating that its representatives on a national level have aimed to "destroy Republika Srpska".
 During the 9th convocation of the National Assembly of Republika Srpska, Stevandić was a part of the Free Democratic Serb Group, which comprised other right-wing SDS dissidents.

 At the 2018 general election, US gained representation within the National Assembly in its own right for the first time.
 With 3.09% of the vote, the party had four deputies elected.
 In November 2018, it was announced that US would participate in the governing coalition, alongside SNSD, DNS, SP and NDP.

 Natalija Trivić became the party's first minister appointed to the Government of Republika Srpska, serving as Minister for Education and Culture since December 2018.